 Glory”.

-On November 19 and 20th, Kate, Kate’s husband, Grace, and Grace’s husband and I walked through an 1800’s graveyard near a building that held the meeting house in which the Cane Ridge Revival had begun in Eastern Kentucky from August 6 to August 13, 1801.
+On November 19 and 20th, Kate, Kate’s husband, Grace, and Grace’s husband and I traveled to an 1800’s graveyard near a building that held the meeting house in which the Cane Ridge Revival had begun in Eastern Kentucky from August 6 to August 13, 1801.
+This was the very place that had been highlighted at the Aglow conference to Kate and I.

 This short-lived move of God was the largest and most famous camp meeting of the Second Great Awakening.
 It had begun with pastors from several denominations all experiencing the fire of God for a week.
 One story told of a lone pastor standing in a wheat field calling the Christian community to unity.